rdfostrich/article-swj2020-cobra/content/related-work.md

 ### OSTRICH

-As mentioned before, [OSTRICH](cite:cites ostrich) make us of a hybrid IC/CB/TB storage approach with the goal of providing a trade-off between storage size and querying efficiency.
+As mentioned before, [OSTRICH](cite:cites ostrich) makes use of a hybrid IC/CB/TB storage approach with the goal of providing a trade-off between storage size and querying efficiency.
 The main motivation for OSTRICH is to serve as a back-end of a [low-cost Web APIs for exposing RDF archives](cite:cites vtpf), where query execution must be sufficiently fast,